Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Court order establishing sole custody

-• Some judges automatically approve visas for children reuniting with custodial parent
+• Some judges automatically approve visas for children reuniting with custodial parent based on the child’s right to family life

 If child is in university: